MohamedAlaa-9/real-time-object-detection/README.md

 5. Update the `ml-models/train_yolo.py` file to include the new dataset (if necessary).
 6. Update the `gui/display_results.py` file to include the new dataset.

-### Datasets

-*   KITTI
-*   nuScenes (mini version)

-### Using nuScenes dataset

-To use the nuScenes dataset, you need to:

-1. Download the nuScenes dataset (mini version).
-2. Extract the dataset to the `datasets/raw` directory.
-3. Run the `datasets/preprocess_datasets.py` script to preprocess the dataset.

 To use the KITTI dataset, you need to download the following files:

 *   Left color images of object data set (12 GB): https://s3.eu-central-1.amazonaws.com/avg-kitti/data_object_image_2.zip